sonatype-nexus-community/nexus-repository-apk/docs/APK_USER_DOCUMENTATION.md

     Eclipse Foundation.
 All other trademarks are the property of their respective owners.

 -->
-## APK Repositories
+## apk Repositories

 ### Introduction

-[APK](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management) is the built-in package manager for Alpine Linux, a security-oriented, lightweight Linux distribution based on musl libc and Busybox.
+[apk](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management) is the built-in package manager for Alpine Linux, a security-oriented, lightweight Linux distribution based on musl libc and Busybox.

-### Proxying APK repository
+### Proxying apk repository

-You can create a proxy repository in Nexus Repository Manager (NXRM) that will cache packages from a remote APK repository such as http://dl-cdn.alpinelinux.org/alpine/v3.10/main/.
+You can create a proxy repository in Nexus Repository Manager (NXRM) that will cache packages from a remote apk repository such as http://dl-cdn.alpinelinux.org/alpine/v3.10/main/.
 To make `Alpine` use your NXRM Proxy, you will need to edit the file located at `/etc/apk/repositories`.
 More information can be found [here](https://wiki.alpinelinux.org/wiki/Enable_Community_Repository).

-To proxy a APK repository, you simply create a new 'apk (proxy)' as documented in [Repository Management](https://help.sonatype.com/repomanager3/configuration/repository-management).
+To proxy a apk repository, you simply create a new 'apk (proxy)' as documented in [Repository Management](https://help.sonatype.com/repomanager3/configuration/repository-management).

 Minimal configuration steps are: